Paul Schulz (ufologist): Beliefs

-Upon his awakening, Schulz started looking towards Billy Meier's works to explain his experiences.
+Upon his 1983 "awakening", Schulz started looking towards Billy Meier's works to explain his experiences.
 Meier taught that an advanced and benevolent alien race, known as the Plejorans, would send transmissions to a few hundred humans capable of understanding and disseminating their messages.
 Schulz, having had experiences of hearing voices, believed himself to be part of said group.
 In his 2001 book Die offizielle Kontaktaufnahme einer außerirdischen Zivilisation mit uns Erdlingen steht nahe bevor, Schulz summarized the Plejoran's message.
 According to him, there are 40,353,607 humanoid races in the universe, all living together in peace, with 7.5 million existing in the Milky Way alone.
-Humans, according to him, were bred as warriors for an ancient conflict in the Sirius constellation that ended a long time ago, they were genetically modified savages said to have a lifetime ten times shorter than their creators.
+Humans, according to him, were bred as warriors for an ancient conflict in the Sirius constellation that ended a long time ago, and that they were genetically modified savages said to have a lifetime ten times shorter than their creators.
 Earth, according to Schulz, was a "war planet", being the only planet with so many wars in the last 10,000 years.

 Schulz believed his life to have been structured into three "Cosmic Phases" that would prepare him to help Meier bring humanity into cosmic self-consciousness.
 The first phase was the rise of Hitler, which would lead to him becoming an anti-fascist and moving to Argentina.
-The second phase was him becoming a militant for the only socialist who understood that "life on Earth will have to link up with the Cosmos in order to continue", Posadas.
+The second phase was him becoming a militant for the only socialist who understood that "life on Earth will have to link up with the Cosmos in order to continue", namely Posadas.
 The "third" phase was his awakening, after which he committed himself to transmitting the knowledge of a higher power.

-In his writings, Schulz would combine his esoteric beliefs with Posadist and Marxist analysis.
+In his writings, Schulz combined his esoteric beliefs with Posadist and Marxist analysis.
 One of the primary drivers behind Schulz's writings and beliefs, was the idea that humanity is facing an existential threat of self-annihilation that is to be prevented at all costs.

-He believed Maarten Dillinger to have been an incarnation of Karl Marx.
+Schulz believed in a form of reincarnation; he believed Maarten Dillinger, a supposed influence on Billy Meier, to have been an incarnation of Karl Marx.
+To promote his beliefs, Schulz founded the Posadist Communist Party in Germany.

-Schulz believed in a form of reincarnation.

 Influence

 Schulz, along with Dante Minazzoli, is largely credited with the strong infusion of esotericism into Posadist thought, morphing it into the "cartoonish" representation Posadism is largely known for today.
 While Minazzoli and Schulz were likely never in contact, their conclusions were similar, Schulz however differed in that his assertions were fully in the realm of divine revelation, and were more akin to religious teachings than Marxist ones.
 The article "Trots in Space" in the Fortean Times by Matthew Salusbury published in 2004, interviewed Schulz as one of its main sources in the first English-language retrospect of the Posadist movement from a non-Trotskyist source.
 Billy Meier and his organization never reciprocated Schulz's frequent letters and requests.
 Werner Grundmann, a friend of Schulz, was strongly influenced by Schulz's teachings and vowed to continue Schulz's work after his death.